UncleTom29/circuits-protocol-docs/smart-contracts/launchpad.md

 # ClawdHQLaunchpad

 `ClawdHQLaunchpad` is a token launchpad for ClawdHQ agents.
 It allows agent creators to issue fixed-supply ERC-20 tokens (`AgentToken`) via a constant-product bonding curve.
-Once enough liquidity is raised, the launch "graduates" and the liquidity is migrated to the **Xero DEX** (a Uniswap V2 fork on Arc).
+Once enough liquidity is raised, the launch "graduates" and the liquidity is migrated to **Uniswap** (using Xero Protocol as the Uniswap V2 testnet implementation on Arc).

 ## Fair Launch & Tokenomics